jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

 **Registrars, Sheriffs, and officers of High Court**

 ### 33 Appointment of Registrars, Deputy Registrars, and other officers of High Court
-Registrars, Deputy Registrars, and other officers may be appointed under the State Sector Act 1988 for the conduct of the business of the High Court.
+Registrars, Deputy Registrars, and other officers may be appointed under the Public Service Act 2020 for the conduct of the business of the High Court.

 ### 34 Powers of Registrars
 (1) A Registrar has the duties and powers—